mediaexmachina/mediadeepa/README.md

 ## 🎈 Road-map

 Some changes have been planned, like:
- - Analyzing all audio streams, better MXF audio tracks, audio track management
+ - Analyzing all audio streams, better MXF audio tracks and audio track management.
- - Create useful reports
-   - HTML
-   - PDF
-   - DOCX
-   - Open-Document text
+ - Better reports, (as PDF?) with embedded graphics.
- - Manage variable frame rate statistics (actually done, but need to be deeply checked to ensure the measure method is correct)
+ - Manage variable frame rate statistics (actually done, but need to be deeply checked to ensure the measure method is correct).
  - Work on live streams, instead of just regular files.
- - FFmpeg and FFprobe parallel executions
+ - FFmpeg and FFprobe parallel executions.

 And [many others](https://github.com/mediaexmachina/mediadeepa/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement), I hope !